 - Facebook posts on your personal profile and business page

-It can be a challenge to start a landscape business, but with planning and persistence, you can build a successful company that takes care of you, your family, and employees!
+It can be a challenge to start a landscape business, but with planning and persistence, you can build a successful company that takes care of you, your family, and your employees!

 Stop wondering, "How do I start a landscaping business?"
 Just keep an eye on the Equipter blog for more helpful landscaping articles.